 Brush Technology – Software Engineer and Co-director – August 2006 to May 2010:

-- Co-founded and designed the microPledge crowd funding website, and developed about a third of its codebase (in Python and PostgreSQL). microPledge implements secure financial transactions, advanced Ajax-based voting, and it scales to thousands of campaigns and users.
+- Co-founded and designed the microPledge crowd funding website, and developed about a third of its codebase (in Python and PostgreSQL). microPledge implemented secure financial transactions, advanced Ajax-based voting, and scaled to thousands of campaigns and users.

 - Designed, implemented, and promoted Gifty Weddings, a website that helps couples make great wedding gift registries.

 - Wrote embedded firmware in C++ for Hamilton Jet’s large-scale jetboat control systems.
 Wrote testing and GUI tools in Python and C#.

 - Worked on cellular telemetry firmware and GPS interfaces using Atmel AVR and ARM7 micros for various clients.

 - Developed low-latency IP networking software in C and Python for a client in the high-frequency trading industry.

 - Co-authored several small open source projects including a Python-based build tool and a row-object mapper for web.py.
 Wrote articles for our programming blog, for example, on Knuth, protothreads, and bloatware.

 - Managed projects and staff.
-As a cofounder, I’m also heavily involved with the company’s business planning and decisions.
+As a cofounder, I was also heavily involved with the company’s business planning and decisions.